MicrosoftDocs/office-developer-client-docs/docs/shared/manageability-applications-with-the-office-365-click-to-run-installer.md

 ![A state diagram for the COM interface.](media/a409003e-6876-4ab3-bb4c-cd0c0fed5cbb.png)

 > [!NOTE]
-> Rebooting: When the machine is booting there is a period of time when the Click-to-Run installer service is not available.
+> **Rebooting**: When the machine is booting there is a period of time when the Click-to-Run installer service is not available.
 A successful call to the Status method after a reboot will return eUPDATE_UNKNOWN.

 **Idle:** When the Click-to-Run installer is in the idle state, you can call: